graffic/javiergr/javiergr/blog/2014/02/python-green-threads-fibers-golang.md

 Using [python fibers][python-fibers] through the [offset library][offset-library] wasn't a very successful experiment.
-I was able to create only 1512 green threads.
-Perhaps the problem here is in the fibers library because I was getting `segmentation fault` with more than that number.
+I was able to create only 1512 fibers.
+Perhaps the problem is in the fibers library because I was getting `segmentation fault` with more than that number.

 	:::python